-To configure two-way SSL verification:
+To configure two-way SSL verification on a non-Windows machine:

-- 1. Set the SSLMode connection attribute to 2. - 2.
-Set the UseSslIdentityCheck connection attribute to 1. - 3.
-Set the SSLTrustedCertsPath connection attribute to the full path of the .pem file containing the certificate for verifying the server. - 4.
-Set the SSLUserCertsPath connection attribute to the full path of the .pem file containing the certificate for verifying the client.

-- 5. Set the SSLUserKeyPath connection attribute to the full path of the file containing the private key used to verify the client. - 6.
-If the private key file is protected with a password, set the SSLUserKeyPWD connection attribute to specify the password.
+- 1. Set the SSLMode property to 2. - 2.
+Set the UseSslIdentityCheck property to 1. - 3.
+Set the SSLTrustedCertsPath property to the full path of the .pem file containing the certificate for verifying the server. - 4.
+Set the SSLUserCertsPath property to the full path of the .pem file containing the certificate for verifying the client. - 5.
+Set the SSLUserKeyPath property to the full path of the file containing the private key used to verify the client. - 6.
+If the private key file is protected with a password, set the SSLUserKeyPWD property to specify the password.